-- Establishing a community of loyal followers and customers.
+- Establishing a community of loyal followers and customer

-- Communicating true brand values and culture, or learn about the values of their audience.
+- Communicating true brand values and culture, or learning about the values of their audience

 To enjoy the benefits offered by organic social media marketing, however, you have to actually do it, and spending hours every day posting updates, running contests and encouraging user engagement seems too overwhelming for many businesses to consider.

 If you've been putting off wading into social media posting for your business, you may change your mind with a little exploration of the latest social media posting platforms that are available these days.
 We’ve gathered six of the best of them here to help you choose one.

 One of the best-known names in social media management, HootSuite is great for small to medium-sized businesses who need to post daily or more.
 It allows you to pull all your social media profiles into one comprehensive dashboard where you can see at a glance what’s happening.